Chicago, 1935

 In 1942, Chicago is learning the habits of war.
 Sailors swarm the streets on leave, women earn their own wages, and the city manages ration books, blackout shades, and new freedoms that don’t have names.

 Seven years after crossing the boundary between analyst and patient, Dr. Eleanor Wentworth and Eddie Langley have made a life that’s intimate and uneasy.
-Eddie now runs the floor at the Velvet Trap, which has been remade as a South Side swing club.
-Eleanor is a supervising analyst at the Institute.
+Eddie runs the floor at the Velvet Trap, now a South Side swing club.
+Eleanor supervises analysts at the Institute.
 Both women have more authority, more visibility, and more to lose.
+When intimate photographs from Eleanor’s European past arrive with the threat of blackmail, Eddie tries to protect her by keeping the secret—and finds a use for them herself.

-Set in a psychoanalytic milieu and a Chicago remade by wartime desire, Shadows of the Velvet Trap is a queer literary historical novel about freedom, surveillance, and the afterlife of transgression.
+Set in a psychoanalytic milieu and a Chicago remade by wartime desire, Shadows of the Velvet Trap is a queer literary historical novel about surveillance, obsession, and the afterlife of transgression.

 Listen to the Last Set.